kanaria69/Mainecoco/README.md

-## I don't trust stairs.
-They're always up to something.
+## Never take advice from electrons.
+They are always negative.